 The play tells the story of Roman Stornoway, a struggling musician, and his best friend Eilidh.
-Both are disaffected underachievers, who fuel and delay their dreams of escape from the island with frequent drinking binges.
+Both are disaffected underachievers, who use alcohol to fuel and delay their dreams of escape from the island.
 They eventually manage to make their way to the city, where Roman is smitten by the mysterious Hungarian student Eva.

 With a variety of voices from Lewis and a musical soundtrack featuring original and traditional songs in Gaelic and English, The Stornoway Way is irreverent, witty and honest, a bittersweet theatrical rom-com, twisted, squeezed out and hungover, a story about the search for the ideal, the desire for happiness and the struggle to come to terms with who you are, versus who you want to be.

 "The best Scottish book since Trainspotting...full of wisdom, jokes, poetic language and mind-burning imagery."
 The Scotsman